Accessibility at UW Bothell

 Rosa Liu, M.Ed.

 - Title: Manager, Veteran Services and Disability Resources for Students

 Marketing & Communications

 Serving all of our students

 According to data from the National Center for Education Statistics (NCES), the percentage of students between the ages of 18-34 that disclosed a disability was 11.4%, more explicitly, group age 18-24 was 3.5% and group age 25-34 was 7.9% (National, 2017, pp. 24-25)1.
-The actual number of higher students who experience one or more disabilities is much higher.
+The actual number of college students who experience one or more disabilities is much higher.
 94% of high school students with learning disabilities receive some form of assistance.
 In contrast, only 17% of college students with learning disabilities take advantage of learning assistance resources at their school.
-According to the Hechinger Report,"It can be hard for learning-disabled students to ask for help in college, however, and not just because of ignorance or a perceived stigma associated with disabilities."
+According to the Hechinger Report,"It can be hard for learning-disabled students to ask for help in college however, and not just because of ignorance or a perceived stigma associated with disabilities."